shettysach/ferrograd/README.md

 ### ferrograd

-- A small autograd engine, inspired from [karpathy/micrograd](https://github.com/karpathy/micrograd), with more features, such as additional activation functions, optimizers, loss criterions, accuracy metrics, and the ability to save and load model weights after training.
+- A small autograd engine, inspired from [karpathy/micrograd](https://github.com/karpathy/micrograd), with some additional features, such as more activation functions, optimizers, loss criterions, accuracy metrics, and the ability to save and load model weights after training.
 - Capable of creating neurons, dense layers and multilayer perceptrons, for non-linear classification tasks.

 ```console